+Non-supported use cases

+There are a number of use cases that were discussed during the development process and it was decided that they are not explicitly supported in mzTab version 1.0.
+They may be implemented in future versions of the standard.

+- Sequence Tag approaches.

+- Grouped modification position scoring systems.

 Conclusions

 This document contains the specifications for using the mzTab format to represent results from peptide, small molecule and protein identification pipelines, in the context of a proteomics investigation.
 This specification constitutes a proposal for a standard from the Proteomics Standards Initiative.
 These artefacts are currently undergoing the PSI document process, which will result in a standard officially sanctioned by PSI.